NVIDIA Jetson TX2 Guide

 - In Select License, select your license.

-- In Product, select Qt for Device Creation QBSP.
+- In Product, select Boot to Qt QBSP.

 - Select the QBSP file for your device.